You know you need to improve Facebook engagement rate for your Facebook page to succeed on the social media giant.

 Create a reason why a post must be seen by millions and a reason why your audience must share it.

-7: Ask your friends to do X because Y:
+7: Increase Facebook engagement rates by asking your friends to do X because Y:

 You’re hoping to get people to share your posts with their friends.
 One of the most logical ways of doing so is to ask them to share something specific with their friends for some specific benefit.
 For instance, “Share this post to ask your friends to recycle because we need to protect this beautiful world of ours”.